AllisonBolen/LinearAlgebra/NewtonsMethod/newton.md

 - [Book Link](https://www.cs.ccu.edu.tw/~wtchu/courses/2014s_OPT/Lectures/Chapter%209%20Newton%27s%20Method.pdf)
 ##Information:
 - Newton's method for optimization is a second order method: the first order, the gradian and the second derivative aka the hessian are all used.
+- Newton's method is used for unconstrained optimization.
 - Zero Finding: In the first order you are just searching for a point where the function is 0.
 - Minimizing or maximizing optimization: We want to find where the derivative of the function is 0.
 - Con: it can be hard to tell if you are going toward a max or a min since newtons method functions the same for both.
-- Pro: Newtons method is generally faster.
+- Pro: Newtons method is generally fast.
+## Steps:
   - Set count limit (maybe N=100 or so)
   - Set tolerance (for example, tol= $MachineEpsilon*10)
   - Initialize current point: xc=x_{0}